GlenKPeterson/Paguro/README.md

 - Maven will download jUnit for you
 - As of 2014-03-08, all major areas of functionality are covered by unit tests.

+#Change Log
+0.7.3:
+ - Added back exception-safe Function0 (Producer)
+ - Added LazyRef class to take a Function0 and lazily initialize a value (and free the initialization resources) on the first call to get().
+Subsequent calls to get() cheaply return the previously initialized value.
+This class is thread safe if the producer and the values it produces are free from outside influences.

 #To Do

 Remove firstMatching